vskokov/APSCGC/slides.md

 - There is a variety of promising signals of the saturation

-- The current goal is to reduce systematics of the theory to a 10% level
+- The current goal is to reduce systematics of the theory to a 10% level through NLO and subeikonal corrections